tboyko/railcar/README.md

 Client Auto-Reload for Ruby on Rails.

-This gem will cause your visitor's browsers to automatically reload when a new release of your Rails app is deployed.
-This helps ensure that the DOM and JS running in a browser are not outdated.
+This gem will cause your visitor's browser to automatically reload when a new release of your Rails app is deployed.
+This helps ensure that the DOM and JS running in the browser are not outdated.

-Railcar achieves this by running as client-side javascript, monitoring the server-side availability of the currently loaded assets.
+Railcar achieves this by running client-side javascript that monitors the server-side availability of the currently loaded assets.
 If they are no longer available, Railcar assumes that a new, fingerprinted version has been generated and forces a reload.

+**Note:** Because Rails, by default, only fingerprints assets when running in production mode, Railcar does not activate in development mode.

 ## Installation